-The AMA Quality Seal is a registered trademark.
-The main tasks and obligations of the AMA Marketing are defined by law: The organization has to market Austrian food products within the domestic and foreign markets.
+As mentioned above, EU regulations are demanding adequate control mechanisms within member states.
+In Austria, the AMA Seal is a registered trademark.
+The main tasks and obligations of the licensing organization are defined by law.
+The organization has to market Austrian food products within the domestic and foreign markets.
 It has to maintain and promote high quality standards for Austrian food production.
-If producers outperform national and international (EU) food production quality standards and meet the standards of the AMA, they may use the AMA Quality Seal for their products as licensees.
-If the producers deliver organic food, they also may use the AMA organic seal.
+If producers outperform national and international (EU) food production quality standards and meet the standards of the licensing organization, they may use the AMA Seal for their products as licensees.

-All quality seal regulations are developed by a sub-company of the AMA (AMA Marketing GesmbH) in cooperation with experts from the relevant food sectors.
-They are only published if the Ministry of Agriculture, Forestry, Environment and Water Management (BMLFUW) agrees the these regulations (the regulations can be found under www.ama-marketing.at).
-The AMA Quality Seal regulations contain essential processing, labeling, and documentation requirements in connection with all measures guaranteeing high hygienic standards.
+All AMA Seal regulations are developed in co-operation with experts from the relevant food sectors.
+They are only published if the Ministry of Agriculture, Forestry, Environment and Water Management (BMLFUW) agrees to these regulations.
+The AMA Seal regulations contain essential processing, labeling, and documentation requirements in connection with all measures guaranteeing high hygienic standards.
 Many of them are far beyond legal requirements.

-The AMA Quality Seal is an officially recognized and approved quality seal to brand food products designated for human nutrition.
-This is an important difference to the huge number of private based quality seals, which have no such governmental and official legitimation comparable to the AMA Quality Seal (the latter are based on civil rights' contracts).
+This is an important difference to the huge number of private based quality labels, which have no such governmental and official legitimation comparable to the AMA Seal (the latter are based on civil rights' contracts).

-Quality requirements: Food producers use the quality seal voluntarily, but if they do so, they have to fulfill all relevant guidelines of the quality program.
-Only if they do so, can they get the licensee of the AMA Quality Seal status, thus proving that the high quality of the food confirming the mentioned quality seal guidelines is at least graded with quality A or 1.
-By introducing the AMA Quality Seal, the quality of Austrian food products should be continuously improved.
+Quality requirements: Food producers use the AMA Seal voluntarily, but if they do so, they have to fulfill all relevant guidelines of the quality program.
+Examples of quality measures include that in meat production the use of antibiotics to increase weight gain is forbidden, or in beef production 70% of the used feed has to come from the own farm.
+By introducing the AMA Seal, the quality of labeled Austrian food products undergoes a continuous improvement process.

 Origin: The origin of the food has to be traceable.
 The value giving raw material must be of Austrian origin, and processing has to be done in Austria - unless selected ingredients are not available in Austria, up to 1/3 of the total food may come from outside Austria.
-And, finally, AMA Marketing is allowed to control all steps of the food processing (cross-sectorial, from field to shelve).
+And, finally, all steps of the food processing are controlled (cross-sectorial, from field to shelve).
+For e.g. in the case of meat production all animals bought from farmers for fattening have to be from Austria.
+Additionally "Pastus+" has been established as part of the AMA quality assurance system to guarantee the traceability of feed.

-Finances: Food producers have to pay license fees to finance the whole quality system necessary to guarantee the high standards of the AMA Quality Seal and to maintain the trust of consumers.
-Food producers can license single products or whole product lines if they fulfill the requirements of the AMA.
-Usually, fresh products like milk and milk products, meat and meat products, fruits and vegetables, and eggs carry the AMA Quality Seal.
-Some processed food products like cooking oil, deep frozen vegetables, bread and pastries, fruit juice, and beer also carry the AMA Quality Seal.
-According to AMA Marketing, about 43 000 Austrian producers are meanwhile using the AMA Quality Seal (33 000 milk producers, 5 500 cattle farmers, 1 900 pork farmers, 400 poultry producers, 1 900 from the fruit, vegetable, and potato sector, and about 700 food processors) (AMA, s.a.).
+Finances: Food producers have to pay license fees to finance the whole quality system.
+Food producers can license single products or product lines as a whole if they fulfill the requirements.
+Usually, fresh products like milk and milk products, meat and meat products, fruits and vegetables, and eggs are carrying the AMA Seal.
+Some processed food products like cooking oil, deep frozen vegetables, bread and pastries, fruit juice, and beer also carry the AMA Seal.
+Meanwhile, thousands of Austrian producers are using the quality label (mainly milk producers, cattle and pork farmers, chicken farmers, but also a large number of food processors).
+Almost 100% of all dairy farmers in Austria are part of the AMA Seal program.